 To find out more about the programme please ask to speak to a Disability Employment adviser at your local Job Centre.
 You can find where this through the local office search on the Department for Work and Pensions Website.
 You will need to put in your postcode.

-If you live in Nottinghamshire and have a learning disability or Asperger's the Nottinghamshire County council i-work team can offer you support to get a job.
+If you live in Nottinghamshire and have a learning disability or autistic spectrum disorder, our i-work team can offer you support to find paid work.

 The i-work team can:

-- look at your skills, interests and qualifications
+- look at your skills, interests, qualifications and experience

 Futures provide person-centred support to 16-24 year olds with special educational and complex needs.